Humans marrying robots?

 IoT (Internet of Things), Machine Learning and Big Data.

-How will automation and artificial intelligence impact digital marketing?
+How automation and artificial intelligence affects digital marketing?

 While AI is still in its early stages, here are some useful applications of Artificial Intelligence in Digital Marketing:

 Predictive Analytics for Simplifying Decision Making

 Don’t worry, I will not geek out on you!

 Whenever you browse the Internet, information related to your online behavior is stored for AI analysis.

 While it may sound creepy, it helps marketers create targeted campaigns to provide you with “relevant” information.